 - It will prevent or lessen a serious and imminent threat to somebody’s life or health; or

 - It is reasonably necessary for the enforcement of the criminal law or of a law imposing a pecuniary penalty, or for the protection of public revenue.

 We do, in some instances, provide de-identified metrics to the external agencies including Comcare, the Australian Bureau of Statistics (ABS) and the Australian Public Service Commission (APSC) relating to employee characteristics for statistical purposes only.

 The ANAO provides employment data of all current and former APS employees to the APS Employment Database (APSED).
 This database is administered by the APSC.
 The APSC website explains what data is collected for APSED and how the data is stored.
-This information is accessible from the following link: http://www.apsc.gov.au/about-the-apsc/commission-services/apsed.
-ANAO staff are also advised of this collection process on the welcome screen to the ANAO’s Human Resource Management System.
+This information is accessible from the following link:http://www.apsc.gov.au/about-the-apsc/commission-services/apsed.
+ANAO staff are advised of this collection process in their ‘New Starter Pack’ upon commencement of employment with the ANAO.

 Data quality and security